elnehr/birkenpollen/README.md

 based on code by [M. S. Minhas](https://github.com/msminhas93/DeepLabv3FineTuning).
 The pretrained model can be found in the train_segmentation folder.
 The data used for pretraining is saved in the data/images and data/masks_manual folders.

+For optimal use, this tool can be combined with the [Image Selection Tool](https://github.com/MartinTheuerkauf/birch-pollen), which automatically selects images suitable for pollen area measurements.

 ## Get started